hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 <details>
 <summary><b>Click here for the code to compute mapping rate from your own data</b></summary>
-<br>In order to collect the mapping rate for a sample, we will use information from <code>picard</code>'s  <code>CollectAlignmentSummaryMetrics</code> output that we ran in previous dropdown, which helped us count the number of total reads.
+<br>In order to collect the mapping rate for a sample, we will use information from <code>picard</code>'s  <code>CollectAlignmentSummaryMetrics</code> output that we ran in the previous dropdown, which helped us count the number of total reads.
 As a reminder, the code to run this would be:<br><br>
 <pre>
 &#35; Run picard CollectAlignmentSummaryMetrics for a sample java -jar picard.jar CollectAlignmentSummaryMetrics \